tarampampam/error-pages/README.md

 > [!NOTE]
 > The `cat` template is the only one of those that fetches resources (the actual cat pictures)
-> from external servers - all other templates are self contained.
+> from external servers - all other templates are self-contained.

 <table>
   <thead>